ZIP Full-Flat Experience with ZIPAIR – Tokyo, Japan to Houston, Texas

 Basically, for similar pricing, you get a full flat-bed flying with ZIPAIR but you only get Premium Economy with Air Canada or WestJet.

 Here is the thing, the ZIP Full-Flat doesn’t offer any complimentary in-flight meal or beverage.
 It also doesn’t come with a TV screen, but for people like myself who doesn’t really need to watch any movies on the TV screen, the ZIP Full-Flat is sufficient.
-I just need a seat that can recline, tilt, flat so I can sleep and stretch my legs.
+I just need a seat that can recline, tilt, falls flat so I can sleep and stretch my legs.

 ZIPAIR – Tokyo-Narita International Airport (NRT):